aaaaaa123456789/libplum/docs/tutorial.md

     return 2;
   }
   unsigned error;
+  /* use PLUM_PALETTE_FORCE to ensure that the image will always have a    *
+   * palette, and PLUM_PALETTE_REDUCE to remove duplicates from it so that *
-  struct plum_image * image = plum_load_image(argv[1], PLUM_FILENAME,
+   * they won't mess up the counts                                         */ struct plum_image * image = plum_load_image(argv[1], PLUM_FILENAME,
     PLUM_COLOR_64 | PLUM_PALETTE_FORCE | PLUM_PALETTE_REDUCE, &error);
   if (!image) {